Relativistic magnetohydrodynamics in the early Universe: Relativistic imperfect fluid dynamics

-where the Hubble friction ${\cal F}_H^0$ appearing in the energy equation is given for a generic choice of $\beta$ in \Eq{FFH0}, and for $\beta = 4$, it can be simplified to \Eq{FFH0_b4}.
-Note that the system of equations in \Eqss{cont_relativistic_visc}{mom_relativistic_visc} can be generalized to any set of external forces $\tilde f^\mu_{\rm tot}$ by setting $\tilde f_\visc^\mu \to \tilde f_\tot^\mu$.
+where the Hubble friction ${\cal F}_H^0$ appearing in the energy equation is given for a generic choice of $\beta$ in \Eq{FFH0}, and for $\beta = 4$, it can be simplified to \Eq{FFH0}.
+Note that the system of \Eqq{eqs_relativistic_visc} can be generalized to any set of external forces $\tilde f^\mu_{\rm tot}$ by setting $\tilde f_\ipf^\mu \to \tilde f_\tot^\mu$.
 In \Sec{MHD_eom}, we will include the contribution from the Lorentz force.

 In the subrelativistic limit, we find